jasonrclark/jasonrclark.github.io/_posts/traveling/2025-08-09-europe-2025-bologna.md

 to expand production enough to be able to see some of it at a rather high price point.

-The balsamic is aged up in the highest floor of the house, in a room packed with barrels.
+The process starts from grapes grown either on the estate or nearby.
+The juice is squeezed and cooked before being ready to go into the barrels for aging.
+The balsamic is aged in the highest floor of the house, the room packed with barrels.
+It's important for the development that it be hot there in summer -- and it was! -- and cold in winter.
+The balsamic needs to breathe.
 Each line of barrels is where the vinegar progresses through it's aging process.
 Once a year they move liquid from the bigger barrels to the smaller.

 {% include image.html caption="Balsamic lines" url="/images/travel/2025-Bologna/bologna-balsalmic-lineup.jpg" %}